 -

-For example, in Jira: If you want to exclude some data associated with obsolete requests, you can create and use a label to identify the concerned data, then create (or modify) the board's query in order to not display the items using this label.
+If you want to exclude some data associated with obsolete requests, you can create and use a label to identify the concerned data, then create (or modify) the board's query in order to not display the items using this label.
 The data will then be excluded from the Jira board and will not be synchronized to Axify.
-You can also use this logic in reverse, i.e. to identify the data that should be visible in the board and synchronized to Axify.
-We invite you to consult the official Jira documentation (Atlassian) for more information on how to use this feature

 -